 Semester-long jobs that pay wages that vary with the number of students assigned.
 At 25% or higher (10+ hours/week), they pay in-state tuition and fees (not NRST).
 Readers attend lectures and grade written work.
-See p.
-24.
+See pgs.
+25-26.